 He began by saying, “AIWB ain’t for everybody.
 Holster cant and ride height are incredibly important to making it work.”

 His next statement was counterintuitive, but made huge sense when he explained it.
 “For AIWB, longer is better, until it’s too long.
-Most AIWB holsters are open ended with sharp, uncomfortable edges down by the muzzle.
+Most appendix carry holster options are open ended with sharp, uncomfortable edges down by the muzzle.
 These can dig into the body.”
 The “longer is better for concealment” rationale?
 It’s because the forward part of the gun’s contact with lower abdomen pushes the butt end of the gun tighter against the upper abdomen.

 Keepers continued, “You want some adjustability.
 A straight drop can work well for AIWB, but for most people, a slight rearward cant is ideal.
 Each person has to find the angle and position that works the best for their particular body.”

 He adds, “Very short holsters tend to roll the gun butt out forward in a very obvious way.
 That’s particularly true if you have any belly at all.
 You want the appendix carry holster to fit between the ‘important parts’ and the crease in the leg.
 That’s one reason the FBI cant doesn’t work with AIWB.

 “On our own holsters, we extend the muzzle end about an inch.
 We roll the material over and close the muzzle.
 That eliminates a sharp discomfort point.
 The rolled muzzle also acts as a heat shield when the gun warms up during intensive training,” Keepers concludes.

 The belt, as always, is as important as the holster.
 “I like an infinitely adjustable belt,” says Keepers, explaining, “Hole spacing in regular leather belts is about every three-quarters of an inch.
 Hydration factors can cause swelling and contraction of our waistline throughout the day.
 I like the Wilderness three-stitch Frequent Flier.
 The more flexible the belt, the better.”